D3PLOT2HDF5

 d3plot2hdf5 d3plot

-parses the (k+1) input files d3plot, d3plot01, d3plot02, …, d3plot09, …, d3plotk and produces the two output files d3plot.h5 and d3plot.nm.xdmf.
+parses the (k+1) input files d3plot, d3plot01, d3plot02, …, d3plot09, …, d3plotk and produces the output files d3plot.h5 and d3plot.nm.xdmf.
 The placeholders n and m denote the dimensions of local and global coordinate systems.
 E.g, the combination 33 indicates a volume grid in 3-dimensional space while 23 denotes some surface data embedded into the 3-dimensional space.

 Call d3plot2hdf5 --help to obtain a list of possible command line options.